Azure/azure-sdk/docs/python/design.md

                                             api_version='1971-11-01')
 ```

 {% include requirement/MUST id="python-client-constructor-policy-arguments" %} accept optional default request options as keyword arguments and pass them along to its pipeline policies.
-See well-known policy arguments for more information.
-TODO: Johan, link to table...
+See [Common service operation parameters(#common-service-operation-parameters) for more information.

 ```python
 # Change default number of retries to 18 and overall timeout to 2s.